-In 2013, Videotron signed a 20-year agreement with Rogers for the cooperation and collaboration in the build-out and operation of a shared LTE wireless network in the Province of Québec and the

-Ottawa region (the "Rogers LTE Agreement").
+In 2013, Videotron signed a 20-year agreement with Rogers ("Rogers") for the cooperation and collaboration in the build-out and operation of a shared LTE wireless network in the Province of Québec and the Ottawa region (the "Rogers LTE Agreement").
 In September 2014, Videotron launched its shared LTE wireless network, with Rogers.
 Videotron maintains its business independence throughout this agreement, including its product and service portfolios, billing systems and customer data.

 Videotron has a total of 130 MHz of mobile spectrum in most regions of Québec and 90 MHz in the Ottawa area, spread across the AWS-1, AWS-3, 600 MHz, 700 MHz and 2500 MHz bands.
-During 2020, both LTE-A and 5G technologies were deployed in selected areas and will continue to be deployed for the next few years.
+In July 2021, Vidéotron acquired 294 blocks of spectrum in the 3500 MHz band across the country, more than half of which is concentrated in southern and eastern Ontario, Manitoba, Alberta and British Columbia.
+During 2020 and 2021, both LTE-A and 5G technologies were deployed in selected areas and will continue to be deployed for the next few years.

-As of December 31, 2020, most households and businesses on Videotron's cable footprint had access to its advanced mobile services.
-As of December 31, 2020, there were 1,481,100 lines activated on its wireless network, representing a year-over-year increase of 150,600 lines (11.3%).
+As of December 31, 2021, most households and businesses within Videotron's cable footprint had access to its advanced mobile services.
+As of December 31, 2021, there were 1,601,900 lines activated on its wireless network, representing a year-over-year increase of 120,800 lines (8.2%).

-2.1.2.4 Business Telecommunications Services
+2.1.2.5 Business Telecommunications Services